V

 As an athletic hunting dog, the Vizsla bears a strong resemblance to the following breeds:

-• Wirehaired Vizsla: As the name suggests, this is the Vizsla’s current living relative.
+• Wirehaired Vizsla: As the name suggests, this is the Vizsla’s nearest living relative.
 Both breeds share many of the same physical and behavioral attributes, but the main difference is that the Wirehaired Vizsla has a wire coat and harsh beard of golden sandy fur.

 • Weimaraner: As mentioned previously, the Weimaraner is a large but athletic hunting dog that resembles the Vizsla, except for the darker gray coat.
 It is playful, protective, energetic, trainable, and extremely affectionate with the family.